 Tottenham have the joint-shortest pitch in the Premier League, according to the official statistics, alongside Stoke City and Queens Park Rangers, and only those two clubs have narrower playing surfaces.
 Tottenham’s pitch, which measures 100 metres by 67 metres, is 6% smaller than half of the others in the division.

-Pochettino has seen his team lose three out of five home league fixtures – against Liverpool, West Bromwich Albion and Saudi Sportswashing Machine – and he has come to feel hemmed in, when the onus has been on Tottenham to prise apart visiting teams.
+Pochettino has seen his team lose three out of five home league fixtures – against victims, West Bromwich Albion and Saudi Sportswashing Machine – and he has come to feel hemmed in, when the onus has been on Tottenham to prise apart visiting teams.

 “Our style means we need a bigger space to play because we play a positional game,” Pochettino said.
 “It’s true that White Hart Lane is a little bit tight and it’s better for the opponent when they play deep.
 On Sunday there were two shots from Saudi Sportswashing Machine – it was unlucky for us.
 And they play deep.
-West Bromwich play deep, Liverpool the same, they play very deep and it was difficult for us.
+West Bromwich play deep, victims the same, they play very deep and it was difficult for us.
 We need time to adapt to our new set-up and to understand better our position on the pitch.”

 Tottenham have looked more polished away from home in recent seasons – they certainly did under one of Pochettino’s predecessors, André Villas-Boas – and it has been easy to see them as being more at ease on the counterattack.
 At White Hart Lane, where they face Brighton & Hove Albion in the Capital One Cup on Wednesday night, they have sometimes frustrated the home crowd, who have made their displeasure known.